Te Araroa Trail – Forest Creek Track to Camp Stream Hut

-I had a great night sleep and woke up bright & breezy at 6am.
-We got going at 7.30am and immediately had a stream crossing – wet feet again!
+I had a great night sleep and woke up bright and breezy at 6am.
+We got going at 7.30a m and immediately had a stream crossing – wet feet again!
 We launched into a 650m climb straight away up to the Bullock Bow Saddle, which took 1.5 hrs to climb up to 1682m elevation.
 On the way up we saw a ‘tahr’.
 This is a large Himalayan goat-like animal which lives in the New Zealand mountains.
 It was on the ridge line for some time checking us out, and ran away when we approached.

-We had a break and marvelled at the views again.
+We had a break and marveled at the views again.
 Lake Tekapo in front of us was so blue!
 It was amazing to be able to see my finish line way down at the other end of the lake!
-Instead of following the TA trail down the river valley down to Camp Stream hut, we went off to the right and walked up, over and along the ridge line instead.
+Instead of following the TA trail down the river valley down to the gorgeous 6-bed Camp Stream hut, we went off to the right and walked up, over and along the ridge line instead.
 It was a bit breezy on the top but we enjoyed our lunch with the amazing views of Lake Tekapo.

 We followed the superb, easy ridge track all the way down to a 4-wheel-drive track, which took us straight to Camp Stream hut – a private hut built in 1898.
 It is managed by the Mackenzie Alpine Trust – if you can a donation of $10 is recommended.
 We arrived at around 5 pm.
 Marcus (Kiwi) was already there and had made a fire in the little stove.
 Shortly afterward we were joined by Laura, who I’d first met back at Merrivale hut about a month ago!
 It was so great to meet up again!
 Thankfully, no one else arrived.
 It was very snug.
 We all had dinner, threw another log on the stove and went tobed early.